SajjadAemmi/Vacuum-Cleaner-Agent/README.md

 ```
 3 modes:
 - one: The agent can sense Clean or dirty of his room
-- three: The agent can sense Clean or dirty of his room and neighbor rooms
+- nine: The agent can sense Clean or dirty of his room and neighbor rooms
 - all: The agent can sense Clean or dirty of all rooms